Tripod stance: In reptiles and amphibians

 Monitor lizards such as the Komodo dragon (Varanus komodoensis) quite commonly stand on a tripod formed by their hind legs and tail.

 Spectacled salamanders (Salamandrina terdigitata) sometimes stand on their hind legs supported by their tail.
 This reveals their brightly coloured belly, but the behaviour (referred to as "stand up behaviour") is performed in the absence of other salamanders or predators, and its function is unknown.

 Some dinosaurs may also have occasionally adopted a tripod stance.

 Similar behaviour in non-quadrupeds

 Several non-quadrupeds adopt a tripod-like stance and may have specialised structures to achieve this.

 The tripodfish (Bathypterois grallator) has long, bony rays that protrude below its tail fin and both pectoral fins.
 Although the body of the fish is 36 cm, its fins can be more than 1 m.
 The tripod fish spends much of its time standing on its three fins on the bottom of the ocean, hunting its food.

 All woodpeckers have "zygodactyl" feet - two toes in front, two behind - as an aid in clinging to tree bark.
 In addition, stiff modified tail feathers on most species help to prop the bird in a tripod stance when clinging vertically.
+Other climbing birds such as Brown Creepers, Nuthatches, Swallows & Swifts and Lovebirds will use their tail as a support tripod against the surface being climbed, even possessing specially adapted tail feathers.

 Many leaf-mining moths adopt a tripod stance when resting on a surface.